-Organization This chapter is further organized as follows.
-We formally introduce the tree-structured, list-based data model in Section 3.1.
-In Section 3.2 we define the notion of a base operation and show how to extend such base operations to a query language QL(B).
-In Section 3.3 we introduce the well-definedness problem for QL(B) and introduce bounded-depth regular expression types.
-In Sections 3.4, 3.5, and 3.6 we identify several properties of base operations which may render the well-definedness problem undecidable and propose corresponding restrictions on base operations.
-We show that these restrictions are sufficient to ensure decidability in Section 3.7.
-In that section we also show that the well-definedness problem for PENRC(extract) is decidable when we interpret this language in a list-based data model.
+Organization.
+This paper is further organized as follows.
+We introduce our data model in Section 2.
+In Section 3 we introduce the notion of a base operation and show how to extend these to a query language QL(B).
+In Section 4 we state the well-definedness problem and introduce boundeddepth regular expression types.
+In Sections 5, 6, and 7 we identify several properties of base operations which may render the well-definedness problem undecidable and propose corresponding restrictions on base operations.
+We show that these restrictions are sufficient to ensure decidability in Section 8.
+In that section we also show that the well-definedness problem for the positive-existential NRC equipped with a base operation which is undefined on non-singleton inputs is decidable if we interpret this language in a list-based data model.
+We conclude in Section 9.